ldionne/reveal-sampler/README.md

 { src: 'plugin/sampler.js' }
 ```

-#### By Name

 This assumes that you copied the `sampler.js` file to `plugin/sampler.js` in
-your reveal.js tree, but you can pick whatever you want.
-To include a code
+your reveal.js tree, but you can obviously pick whatever path you want.
+To
-sample in a slide, use `<code>` tags as follows:
+include a code sample in a slide, use `<code>` tags as follows:

 ```html
 <pre><code data-sample='path/to/source#sample-name'></code></pre>